pzemtsov/pzemtsov.github.io/_posts/2014-09-21-a-bug-story-testing-your-test-code.md

 - Uninitialised memory is good for performance but bad for testing; fill your output memory with the values that are the least likely to resemble the correct output.

-- Test code is also a code; it can contain bugs or drawbacks.
+- Test code is also code; it can contain bugs or drawbacks.
 It requires the same attention as the production code.
   Possibly, even more, since there are usually no tests for the test code.

 - This time I was extremely lucky twice.
 First, the bug I made caused a big speed improvement; were it smaller,